-Following the comicality of the previously mentioned scene, the ferry makes its way over to land.
+Following the comicality of the previous scene, the ferry makes its way over to land.
 We all confess to each other that we’re starving.
 Nick promises us that it will only be thirty more minutes before we stop for food and drinks.
-We hop back on the bus and set off towards our next destination.
+We hop back on the bus and jet off towards our next destination.
 I was beginning to get tired but still had enough energy to make small talk with the lovely gentleman sitting next to me.
 Ron, another American, asked me questions about myself and vise versa.
 All of a sudden, our casual conversation is disrupted when Nick starts singing “The Rocky Road to Dublin,” by the High Kings.
 Ron and I start giggling.
 We look at each other and exchange knowing glances.
-In other words, everyone agreed that Nick needed to stay quiet.
+In other words, everyone agreed that it was time for Nick to stay quiet.
 When we arrive at the cafe, we settle in at the bar.
 One of the girls in our group decided to order oysters.
 While that sounds delicious, I was nauseated from the heat of the day and wanted to nourish myself with something other than raw fish.
 The thought of oysters made me feel queasy, so I defer to a salad and a Guinness — this will surely tide me over until dinner.

 P.S.
 No matter what time of the season it is, always carry an umbrella with you.
 Once you visit, you’ll understand why. 😉